Introduction

 Risk 1: Problem of Bias

-One of the biggest risks associated with AI is bias.
+One of the biggest risks associated with AI is bias, and AI in insurance isn’t immune to this problem.
 AI is only as unbiased as the data it is trained on.
 GIGO, the “Garbage In, Garbage Out,” is a common phrase in the field of computer science, which means if the data contains biases, the AI will perpetuate these biases.
 This can lead to discrimination against certain groups, which can result in legal and financial implications for insurance companies.

 To reduce bias, it is important for insurers to use diverse and representative data when training AI algorithms.
 This data should represent all types of people across the demographic strata.
 It’s also important to have diversity within the development team responsible for creating AI for insurance.
 By having a diverse team, different perspectives can be considered, and potential biases can be identified and addressed before deployment.